cobilab/geco/README.md

 On using this software/method please cite:

 D. Pratas, A. J. Pinho, P. J. S. G. Ferreira.
 Efficient compression of genomic sequences.
-Proc. of the Data Compression Conference, DCC-2016, Snowbird, UT, March 2016. (accepted)
+Proc. of the Data Compression Conference, DCC-2016, Snowbird, UT, p.
+231-240, March 2016.

 ## NEW FEATURES ##